jsillitoe/ember-django-bloggr/README.md

-* Ember-Django-Bloggr
+# Ember-Django-Bloggr

-ember.js django app implementing the Bloggr Demo Application
+Implementation of the EmberJs Bloggr demo using a Django server.

+The original can be found here: https://github.com/tildeio/bloggr-client

-*** To run this django application
+## To run this django application

 1. pip install -r requirements.txt
 2. python manage.py runserver